 How do I incorporate more nitrogen into my garden soil naturally?

 Conventional farming typically demands massive applications of synthetic and organic fertilizers on crops, (with devastating environmental consequences).
 Gardeners have also traditionally been guided to apply similar synthetic products to their household plots.
-It's only in recent decades that the focus has been to move away from synthetic franken-fertilizers to organic or natural fertilizers, pesticides and herbicides.
+It's only in recent decades that the focus has been to move away from synthetic franken-fertilizers to organic or natural fertilizers.

 5 Environmentally Beneficial Sources of Nitrogen: